 To try to find all the answers you need you will probably start by reading a school’s website and looking for recommendations from other parents.
 The opportunity to visit a school and see for yourself how they care for early years children though is often the best way of making decisions about which school is best for you.
 Open mornings, or arranging a visit directly with the school will allow you to see all of these things and ask your own questions.

 We hope the ideas in this article help you to choose the best start in life for your child.
 Take it step by step, think about your child’s needs, about what’s best for him to grow and develop completely, and for sure you’ll take the right decision!

 This article was written by British School of Bucharest.

 Come to the Early Years Open Morning, at British School of Bucharest (BSB)

-We also welcome visitors any time, even during the school holidays.
+We also welcome visitors any time.
 Please request a visit on our website: https://www.britishschool.ro/admissions/book-a-visit.html.
 An Admissions Representative will contact you to establish a day to visit our school.